Controls

 When the design mode is activated, you can make adjustments in Stylo without automation affecting the positioning and size of objects.

-If a document with automatic functions is brought into design mode, these are removed from the documents without being able to be restored by undoing the "Design Mode" function or the undo function.
+If a document with automatic functions is brought into design mode, these will be removed from the documents without being able to restore them by reversing the "Design mode" function or the undo function.

 Please note!
-The design mode does not put Stylo into a special mode for pattern construction and can be used for both displays and templates.
+The design mode does not put Stylo into a special mode for template creation and can be used for both displays and templates.

-When a display is switched to "Flex-Display" mode, changing the width of the display also changes the widths of the objects within the display.
+If a display is switched to "Flex display" mode, changing the width of the display will also change the widths of the objects within the display.

-For objects that extend across the entire width of the display in the starting position and extend at x-position 0, only the width is changed.
-For image boxes, the appropriate fitting mode must be considered.
+For objects that extend across the entire width of the display in the starting position and extend at x-position 0, only the width will be changed.
+For image boxes, the appropriate fitting mode must be observed.

 Example:

 This is the starting display with a width of 90mm.
-It has been assigned the property "Flexible Display".
+It has been set with the "Flexible display" property.

 Then the width is increased to 130mm.
-The display representation changes as follows:
+The representation of the display will change as follows:

 These functions do not change any font settings such as size, family, and style or line spacing.

-You can toggle vertical alignment on or off with this checkbox.
+You can enable or disable vertical alignment with this checkbox.

 This will automatically distribute space between different graphic objects, which can be parameterized using proportional factors on the graphic objects.
-For more information, see the section on pattern construction.
+For more information, see the section on template creation.

-Maximum wedge value: The maximum vertical wedge value can be set to determine the maximum space that can be distributed by vertical alignment between two objects.
+Maximum wedge value: The maximum vertical wedge value can be set to define the maximum space that can be distributed by vertical alignment between two objects.

-Vertical alignment top/Vertical alignment bottom: In these two fields, you can specify how many shares of the remaining space above and below the display should be distributed by vertical alignment.
-Whole, positive values are allowed.
+Vertical alignment top/Vertical alignment bottom: In these two fields, you can specify how many parts of the remaining space above and below the display should be distributed by vertical alignment.
+Integer, positive values are allowed.
 If the value 0 is entered, the distances will not change.

 You can find more information about vertical alignment here.

-The values for minimum and maximum height will also be remembered when the variable height is turned off.
-Therefore, it can also be easily toggled on and off via the display palette.
+The values for the minimum and maximum height will also be remembered when the variable height is turned off.
+Therefore, it can be easily toggled on and off via the display palette.

 With this value, you specify how small a display can become.

 This value controls how large a display can become.
-If the maximum height is exceeded, an overflow box is displayed.
+If the maximum height is exceeded, an overflow box will be displayed.

-A display pattern with variable height can be assigned a minimum height and/or a maximum height.
-Additionally, it can be specified that the height of the display may only be increased or decreased in fixed steps, e.g., it can only grow in steps of 1 mm or 5 mm.
+A display template with variable height can be assigned a minimum height and/or a maximum height.
+Additionally, it can be specified that the height of the display may only be increased or decreased in fixed increments, e.g., only in steps of 1 mm or 5 mm.

 Text